 The first step is to calculate the cash flow of each project.
 For a detailed explanation of how to perform the calculation, see CFI’s Ultimate Cash Flow Guide.

 The next step is to take the difference between the cash flows of each project and compare them to see which generate more economic profit.

 As you can see, Project #2 generates a positive economic profit, relative to Project #1.
 Learn more in CFI’s Financial Modeling Courses.

 Thank you for reading this guide to understanding accounting profit vs economic profit.
-CFI’s mission is to help anyone become a world-class financial analyst, these additional resources will be helpful:
+CFI’s mission is to help anyone become a world-class financial analyst.
+These additional CFI resources will be helpful: